carocad/docopt.clj/README.md

 ## Usage
 Docopt.cluno exposes a single function in docopt.core called "docopt".
 You can call it with:
-- 0 arguments; docstrings fetched from -main :doc metadata and *command-line-args* clojure global reference.
+- 0 arguments; docstrings fetched from -main :doc metadata and *command-line-args* clojure's global reference.
 - 1 argument = docstring
 - 2 arguments = docstring arguments list

-This project is still under development, thus a clojar is sadly not yet available.
+Sadly a clojar is not yet available.
 Please be patient.

 No arguments, just let the magic beging !